10 Best Software Development Methodologies

 Cons:

-Lean development is born out of the lean manufacturing principles by Toyota.
+Lean development is born out of Toyota's lean manufacturing principles.
 It focuses on minimizing wastage and increasing productivity.
 With the guiding principles, developers avoid non-productive activities while delivering quality in their tasks.

 The Toyota-inspired methodology also emphasizes continuous learning and deferment of decision.
 It empowers teams to keep an open mind during the course of development and consider all factors before finalizing a decision.

 With the Lean methodology, developers are tasked to identify bottlenecks that could hamper the process.
 The goal is to establish an efficient system that works flawlessly.
+Teams continuously analyze workflows, remove friction points, and optimize how value is delivered to the end user.
 The methodology also emphasizes human respect, which means communication is key to enhancing team collaboration.
+It encourages autonomy, trust, and shared responsibility across the team.

 Pros: